danielgavrila/AMQPSerialize/README.md

 # AMQPSerialize
-C++17 header only library that serialize/deserialze a type T that must be constexpr aggregate initializable to AMQP
+C++17 headers only library that serialize/deserialze a type T that must be constexpr aggregate initializable to AMQP

-Dependency : The library is using the excelent library magic_get from Antony Polukhin https://github.com/apolukhin/magic_get and the Qpid Proton and Qpid Messaging libraries from Apache https://qpid.apache.org/proton/
+Dependency : The library is using the excelent library magic_get from Antony Polukhin https://github.com/apolukhin/magic_get and the Qpid Proton & Qpid Messaging libraries from Apache https://qpid.apache.org/proton/

 The compiler that I used is gcc version 7.2 with the flag -fconcepts